rtCamp/ps-analysis-tool-wiki/D.-Analysis-Scenarios.md

     6. In **Chrome Open**, follow the aforementioned sub-steps.
 5. **Inspect Network Activity**:
     1. In **Chrome Private**, filter out the network traffic associated with the YouTube player using the search function in the Network tab.
-    2. Click on the request beginning with “player?key=XXXXXXX”.
+    2. Click on the request beginning with `player?key=XXXXXXX`.
     3. Access the “Cookies” tab for this specific request and activate “show filtered out request cookies”.
     4. In **ChromeOpen**, repeat these sub-steps.
 Notice that in this instance, the cookies are transmitted to the third-party site, unlike **Chrome Private**.
 6. **Check YouTube History**: